chiomajoshua/AutomobileWorkshop/README.md

 1. Expand The Vehicle Entity to include other entities like Company, Model, etc
 2. Implement Unit Of Work to improve efficiency and handle failures
 3. There are other scenarios when ordering a vehicle, eg. order more than one vehicle.
 This scenario has not been taking care of.
+4. When an order was persisted to the Database, we made an assumption that the order was successfully placed and afterwards published to the Warehouse Orders queue.

+## Assumptions
+1. When an order was persisted to the Database, we made an assumption that the order was successfully placed and afterwards published to the Warehouse Orders queue.
+2. We have made an Assumption that the component has been built and the component quantity has been updated on inventory records.
+3. We are assuming that the topics are published and consumed using FIFO.
+1. We are assuming the order has a list of all the components(and the quantity) needed in building the vehicle

 ## License